Reddit Keyword Alerts: 5 Ways to Get Them in 2026 (Free & Paid)

 Can Reddit notify me when a keyword is mentioned?

 No — Reddit's native notifications cover replies, username mentions, and followed communities, not keywords.
-Every keyword alert requires an external tool: F5Bot (free), an RSS pipeline, or a hosted tool like Prowlo or Syften.
+Every keyword alert requires an external tool: Prowlo, F5Bot, an RSS pipeline, or Syften.

 What's the best free Reddit keyword alert tool?

-F5Bot: 200 keywords, posts and comments, email delivery, at $0.
-Its limits are exact-match-only and a ~50-alerts/day cap per keyword on free.
-Reddit RSS feeds into Slack are the best free option if you want delivery somewhere other than email.
+F5Bot: 5 keywords, posts and comments, email delivery, at $0 — with a 20-alerts/day cap and ~2-hour delay since its mid-2026 repricing.
+Reddit RSS feeds into Slack are the best free option if you want more keywords or delivery somewhere other than email.

 Can I get Reddit keyword alerts on my phone?